spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### timer_start

-Starts a timer that gnerates Timer Events.
+Starts a timer that generates Timer Events.
 The default is to repeat the timer events until timer is stopped.
 You can provide your own key or a default key will be used.
 The default key is defined with the constants EVENT_TIMER or TIMER_KEY.
 They both equal the same value.
 The values dictionary will contain the timer ID that is returned from this function.